livepeer/go-livepeer/README.md

 - Now get some test Livepeer tokens.
 Pick `Get test Livepeer Token`.
   * You can check that the request is successful by going to `livepeer_cli` and selecting `Get node status`.
 You should see your `Token balance` go up.

-- To broadcast, run `./livepeer_cli` and pick 'Broadcast Video'.
-  * You should see your webcam becoming active and a streamID printed on the screen.

-- To see the video, run `./livepeer_cli` and pick 'Stream Video'.
-  * You should see a video stream broadcasted from your webcam.
-It may feel a little delayed - that's normal.
-Video live streaming typically has latency from 15 seconds to a few minutes.
-We are working on solutions to lower this latency, using techniques like WebRTC, peer-to-peer streaming, and crypto-incentives.
+- You should have some test Eth and test Livepeer tokens now.
+If that's the case, you are ready to broadcast.

 ### Broadcasting

+To broadcast, run `./livepeer_cli` and pick 'Broadcast Video'.
+  * You should see your webcam becoming active and a manifestID printed on the screen.

 Sometimes you want to use third-party broadcasting software, especially if you are running the software on Windows or Linux.
 Livepeer can take any RTMP stream as input, so you can use other popular streaming software to create the video stream.
 We recommend [OBS](https://obsproject.com/download) or [ffmpeg](https://www.ffmpeg.org/).